zgmartin/hello/README.md

 ![img](http://ecx.images-amazon.com/images/I/51WUViX6clL.jpg)

-A man travels back in time to confront his religious past, but finds out the frighting truth of this time, and deterministically sets out to correct it, thus prophesied his own fate.
+A man travels back in time to confront his religious past, but finds out the frighting truth of this time, and deterministically sets out to correct it, thus prophesies his own fate.

 Replay